coral-streaming/coral/README.md

 Documentation
 ===

-For docs and tutorials please refer to [coral-streaming.github.io](http://coral-streaming.github.io)
+For docs and tutorials please refer to [Coral wiki](https://github.com/coral-streaming/coral/wiki) For the elevator pitch refer to [coral-streaming.github.io](http://coral-streaming.github.io)